davidsilvasanmartin/music/README.md

 - Custom playlists (requires users)
 - Deploy!
 Containerise so it can be run with one command.
 - Log everything
+- For the test project: create a fake beets database for the back-end application to use.
+Have a few albums/songs in it.

 ### TODO - Long term